ericprabhasraj/Advanced_Weather_forecasting_test/README.md

 ### Key Innovations:
 - **Hybrid Model Architecture**: Combines the strengths of CNNs for spatial feature extraction and LSTMs for temporal pattern recognition
-- **Ensemble Learning**: Integrates multiple algorithms (XGBoost, Random Forest) for robust predictions
+- **Ensemble Learning**: Integrates multiple algorithms (XGBoost, Random Forest) for robust predictions in it
 - **Temporal Forecasting**: Specialized models for 1-hour, 2-hour, and 3-hour prediction horizons
 - **Web Visualization**: Interactive interface for exploring forecast accuracy across different timeframes